-Agricultural Crop and Horticultural Supervisors directly supervise and coordinate activities of agricultural crop or horticultural workers.
+Supervisors of Agricultural Crop and Horticultural Workers directly supervise and coordinate activities of agricultural crop or horticultural workers.

-Horticultural Supervisors with little to no experience tend to make between $26190 and $32880 while the more experienced ones make over $59170 per year.
+Horticultural Supervisors with little to no experience tend to make between $28420 and $35570 while the more experienced ones can earn over $62470 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Horticultural Supervisor is to move to a higher paying state like OK.
-Right now, the highest paying states for Horticultural Supervisors are OK, NY, VA, OR and WA.
+One of the easiest ways to increase your salary as a Supervisor of Agricultural Crop and Horticultural Worker is to move to a higher paying state like MN.
+Right now, the highest paying states for Horticultural Supervisors are MN, AL, NC, NE and SC.

-3 other factors that can increase your salary as A Horticultural Supervisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Supervisor of Agricultural Crop and Horticultural Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Horticultural Supervisors what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Horticultural Supervisors what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons